Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ## Features <a name="features"></a>

-The navigation bar was created using bootstrap, customised using my own CSS to change font, text-alignment, colors, hover over effects and responsive navbar height.
+The navigation bar was created using bootstrap, customized using my own CSS to change font, text-alignment, colors, hover over effects and responsive navbar height.

 Navbar also contains a title which has the name and title, this is positioned in the top left of the screen and is present on every page, this is key information, as the purpose of the site is to communicate who they are and what they do, it also functions as a link to return to the index/about me page.